whatsupmailbox/whatsupmailbox.github.io/_posts/2015-11-15-Ipsy-Subscription-November-2015-Review.md

 <DD>Full Size 0.3 oz., Value $10?</DD>
 </DL>

 <p>I couldn't find both the eyeliner and the brush on the brand's website, so I'm guessing the value based on the prices of their other brushes and products.
 Based on what I see listed on their website, this seems like a drugstore (or somewhat cheap) brand.
-I'll still try it though and I definitely appreciate the brush included as well, so this was still appreciated.</p>
+I'll still try it though and I definitely appreciate the brush included as well, so this was still a win.</p>

 <p>Here's a closer look at the color of the eyeliner:</p>